 It is like forcing a solution on them when they are not ready for it.

-After all, no one can truly benefit from a therapist if he doesn’t think he has a behavioral problem.
+After all, no one can truly benefit from a therapist if he doesn’t think he has mental health issues.

 Allow them to seek outside help when they are ready.
-Keep in mind that you are not in a relationship to “fix” your partner.
+Keep in mind that you are not in a relationship to “fix” your partner or become the perfect coach.
 He can only develop a decent level of self-esteem if he does things that he truly wants to do and not what he is coerced into doing.

 In the meantime, it won’t hurt to have a talk with your man about the possibility of getting outside assistance.
 This discussion will give you an insight into what he actually thinks of his low self-esteem issue.